What to expect in Year 3

 Reading is key this year and there are plenty of ways you can help.
 It is still important to listen to your child read regularly.
 Ask questions about what they’re reading.
 This will encourage your child to think deeply about their reading, whether they’re reading aloud or independently.
 A fun way to encourage expression is to use silly voices – and even to make the occasional deliberate mistake – as allowing your child to correct you helps them to see why certain punctuation changes the way we read aloud.

 Give your child access to as many different styles of writing as you can.
 This will assist with their reading fluency and expand their vocabulary and knowledge.
 Our free eBooks are a great way to do this!

-In maths, you can support your child at home by practising the relevant times-tables (3, 4, and 8 times-tables – as well as the 2, 5, and 10 times-tables from Year 1 and 2) regularly.
+In maths, you can support your child at home by practising the relevant times tables (3, 4, and 8 times tables – as well as the 2, 5, and 10 times tables from Year 1 and 2) regularly.
 This can be done in many ways and different children respond to different styles.
-Take a look at our help with times tables page.
+Take a look at our help with times tables page to help you.

 Useful resources on Oxford Owl

-- Read our tips on encouraging your child to read independently
+Read our guidance and tips on how to encourage your child to read independently.
+Take a look >